skip to content

 Unlike inherent fire retardant fabrics, these fabrics are not naturally fire-resistant and require chemical treatment to become fire retardant.
 Various processes are used to make these fabrics fire-resistant, and they can prevent, suppress, or slow down the spread of fire.

-How Are Fire-Retardant Fabrics Created?
+How Are Fire Retardant Fabrics Created?

 Chemical Dipping Technique